Kazakhstan nervous of tougher Russia/Ukraine oil sanctions

 “For the time being we lack capacity of the (Atasu-Alashankou) pipeline to China, so we are studying a possibility to redirect some exports to China via the East Siberia-Pacific Ocean pipeline, if oil transits via Russia fall,” he said.

-The annual export capacity of the Russian pipeline is 50 million tones of crude.
-China-bound exports of Russian crude totaled around 40 million tones last year.
+The annual export capacity of the Russian pipeline is 50 million tonnes of crude.
+China-bound exports of Russian crude totalled around 40 million tonnes last year.

-There are also plans to boost the capacity of the Atasu-Alashankou pipeline from Kazakhstan to China from today’s 12 million tones to 20 million tones in the next two years, Karabalin said.
+There are also plans to boost the capacity of the Atasu-Alashankou pipeline from Kazakhstan to China from today’s 12 million tonnes to 20 million tonnes in the next two years, Karabalin said.

 Kazakhstan is a land-locked country, but its access to the Caspian Sea which it shares with oil-rich littoral states could provide another opportunity to diversify exports.